-Join Storm Roberts and Janie Pope every weekday morning from 5 to 10 and get your day going with the best vareity of the 80s, 90s and now!
-Plus an hour of commercial-free music starting just before 8am!
+Join Storm Roberts, Janie Pope & Chris Malone every weekday morning from 5 to 10 and get your day going with the best vareity of the 80s, 90s and now!
+Plus an hour of non-stopmusic starting just before 8am!

 The proposed 2013-14 student code of conduct does not reinstate the controversial punishment of paddling.
 But one board member hopes to get enough votes in April to add it back in after a three-year absence.